Bible Prophecy in Chronology series (post #7)

 A good question to ask, though, is, “Why does warfare break out at this particular time?”
 After all, if the Antichrist comes in as a man of peace, he won’t be the one stirring up this hostility.
 What then is the trigger that starts it?
 The Bible doesn’t give us that answer, but by reading between the lines a bit we can come up with a couple of possibilities.

-First, the effect of millions of people suddenly vanishing off the face of the earth really can’t be overstated.
+First, the effect of millions of people suddenly vanishing off the face of the earth in the Rapture really can’t be overstated.
 Think about the confusion.
 Think about the chaos.
 Think about the news reports.
 Think about the fear.
 Think about the paranoia.
 Think about the attempted explanations.
 Think about the world’s leaders panicking.
 Think about the different nations accusing each other of being behind the disappearances.
 That is a setting ripe for countries to go to war.
 It’s also ripe for individuals to perpetrate violence on other individuals, which might also be a part of the words “that people should kill one another” (Revelation 6:2).

 Second, remember that 2 Thessalonians 2:3-4 teaches that a great “falling away” will accompany the revealing of the Antichrist.
 This makes perfect sense in the wake of the Rapture.
 You see, the Rapture will remove all the authentic Christians from the world’s churches.
 This will leave only fake Christians and spiritually lost church members to carry on the services of organized religion.
 And how long will it take for the attendees to realize the hollowness of the post-Rapture “churches”?
 Not very long.
 Rather than provide people with answers for the current state of things, these spiritually bereft “churches” will help escalate people’s tensions, anxieties, and fears.
 Think of it this way: If the world has known the warfare that it has known with Christians here playing the role of salt and light, what kind of a powder keg will it become when they are gone?

 But does the Bible name any specific war that might break out in the earliest days of the tribulation period?
 It would seem so.
 Ezekiel chapters 38 and 39 describe a war that will take place in the “latter days” (Ezekiel 38:16).
 For this war, the nation “Magog” will head a coalition force that comes into the land of Israel “like a cloud” (Ezekiel 38:16) and goes to war against Israel.
 “Magog” will be led by a prince identified as “Gog,” which literally means “ruler.”
-The other countries in the coalition will be Persia (Iran, east of Israel), Ethiopia (south of Israel), Libya (southwest of Israel), Gomer (Germany, northwest of Israel), and Togarmah (Turkey, north of Israel).
+According to Ezekiel 38:5-6, the other countries in the coalition will be Persia (Iran, east of Israel), Ethiopia (south of Israel), Libya (southwest of Israel), Gomer (Germany, northwest of Israel), and Togarmah (Turkey, north of Israel).
 What’s most impressive about this coalition is that it’s far flung enough in scope for the locations of these nations to form a clockwise ring around Israel.
 The only gap in the ring is the Mediterranean Sea to Israel’s immediate west.

 Since the leader “Gog” is described as coming from a place “far north” of Israel (Ezekiel 38:14-15, 39:1-2), most commentators identify him as the leader of that land we now call Russia.
 This goes along with the Jewish historian Josephus, who identified Magog as the land of the Scythians, which was located in what is now Russia.
 For that matter, “Magog” is the translation of the Hebrew word Rosh, and according to Wilhelm Gesenius, a famous expert in Hebrew, Rosh should actually be translated as Russia.

 And how will this war go for Russia and her allies?
 Fatally.
 For starters, God will strike the land of Israel with a mighty earthquake that will throw the coalition forces into confusion (Ezekiel 38:18-20).
 That earthquake will then be followed by “pestilence” as well as “flooding rain, great hailstones, fire, and brimstone” (Ezekiel 38:22) as God slays every last soldier of the coalition forces (Ezekiel 39:1-5).
 The slaughter will be so great that it will take the people of Israel seven months to bury the bodies of all the dead foreigners (Ezekiel 39:11-16).
-In addition to all this burying, the people of Israel will gather up the weapons from the slain armies and use those weapons as fuel for their fires for seven years (Ezekiel 39:9-10).
+In addition to all this burying, the people of Israel will gather up the weapons from the slain armies and somehow use those weapons as fuel for their fires for seven years (Ezekiel 39:9-10).

 Seal #3 (Revelation 6:5-6): The Rider on the Black Horse